How To Cure Cavity In Teeth Naturally

 Cavities, also known as tooth decay or dental caries, are damaged areas on the hard surface of your teeth that develop into tiny openings or holes.
 These are typically caused by a combination of factors, including bacteria in the mouth, frequent snacking, consuming sugary drinks, and poor oral hygiene.
 Understanding the process of cavity formation is crucial for anyone looking to adopt natural methods to combat them.

 The mouth is home to a diverse range of bacteria, some of which are beneficial while others contribute to tooth decay.
-When you consume sugary or starchy foods, these bacteria produce acids that attack the tooth enamel, the hard outer layer of the tooth.
+Because of that, when you consume sugary or starchy foods, these bacteria produce acids that attack the tooth enamel, the hard outer layer of the tooth.
 Over time, this acid erosion leads to demineralization, weakening the enamel and eventually forming a cavity.
 This process is gradual, and in its early stages, it can be reversed or significantly slowed down with proper care.
 Recognizing this early stage is key, as it presents an opportunity to intervene naturally before the decay progresses too far.

 Comprehensive Overview